A-Fib (Atrial Fibrillation)

-- Heart medicines help control your heart rate or rhythm.
+Heart medicines help control your heart rate or rhythm.
 You may need more than one medicine to treat your symptoms.

-- Antiplatelet and blood thinner medicines help prevent blood clots.
+  - Antiplatelet or blood thinner medicines help prevent blood clots.

   - Cardioversion is a procedure to return your heart rate and rhythm to normal.
 It can be done using medicines or electric shock.